kastenka/CV/README.md

 **Technical Specialist** (August 2019 - present)\
 *Belgazprombank*
-- Work with PL\SQL - write scripts to support software for automatic generation bank customer agreements
+- Work with PL\SQL - writing scripts to support the software for automatic generation bank customer agreements
-- Manual testing new versions of software
+- Manual testing of the new software versions
-- Troubleshooting technical issues and providing timely and accurate bank employees assistance with software
+- Troubleshooting technical issues and providing the software assistance for bank employees